 Treatment plans may take months to complete.
 You will not be expected to get everything done at once!
 It’s something that will be broken up over time.

 You can talk to your dentist about his proposed treatment plan and how to break up the payments for you.
 This will allow you time to plan your budget for the work you need.
 Don’t be afraid to ask!
 The dentist is there to help you.

 If you have CareCredit, an HSA account, FlexSpend or other means of payment, you can use it with your discount plan to pay for your treatment.

 Not seeing the correct pricing or treatment name between your bill and our fee schedule?
 Ask your dentist for the ADA codes for the procedures he/she is recommending.
 These codes specify which procedure is needed so you can quickly compare the code to the codes we list on our fee schedule.

 If anything seems off with the prices listed on the website, ask the dentist for clarification on that.
 And feel free to call our friendly representatives at 833-692-5966 if you have questions about your bill.

-Sometimes a crown that particular dental office uses may not be listed on the schedule.
+Sometimes a dental crown that particular dental office uses may not be listed on the schedule.
 However, there are highly comparable crowns on our fee schedule.
 You may just need to ask about getting one of those instead so you can receive a more affordable price on the work you need.